-If a managed investment scheme is offered to retail investors in New Zealand, it will need to be registered in New Zealand under New Zealand law and have a licensed fund manager and licensed supervisor.
+If a managed investment scheme is offered to retail investors in New Zealand, it will (unless an exemption applies) need to be registered in under the FMCA and have a licensed fund manager and licensed supervisor.
 If the scheme is offered in New Zealand solely to wholesale investors, it will not need to be registered or licensed.
+In addition to other exemptions, the FMCA contains a mutual recognition of securities offerings (MRSO) regime available for Australian issues, which is frequently used by Australian fund managers.